 CDP provides us with very important information that is quite useful if we do not have a complete diagram or have incomplete documentation about the network.

 By using CDP we can find out the following information:

-Although CDP provides good information about the directly connected devices however it can also pose a security threat to the network as hackers can identify and gather information very easily if any device in the network is compromised so it is the best practice to use this protocol very carefully and disable this protocol on highly secure devices.
-For e.g, we should not send CDP messages on the interface that is connecting outside of our network.
+Although CDP provides good information about the directly connected devices however it can also pose security threat to the network as hackers can identify and gather information very easily if one device in the network is compromised so it is the best practice to use this protocol very carefully and disable this protocol on devices which are highly secure.
+For e.g we should not send CDP messages on the interface that is connecting outside of our network.

-If we do not have the cisco device on the other end then the CDP protocol will not work however we can use the LLDP (Link Layer Discovery Protocol) as an alternative since it is a non-proprietary protocol so most of the vendors support this protocol.
-It is an industry-standard protocol with the same functionality.
+If we do not have the cisco device on the other end then CDP protocol will not work however we can use the LLDP (Link Layer Discovery Protocol) as an alternative since it is a non propetiary protocol so most of the vendors support this protocol.
+It is an industry standard protocol with the same functionality.

 CDP in packet tracer

 1. Use CDP commands to find out Cisco devices 1 to 5

 2. Find out their IPs and interfaces on which they are connected.

 3. Disable CDP on interface FastEthernet 0/1 of device 5